calebmcloud/hello-world/index.md

 We're all full of bbq,
 but we're here to learn Git.
-Learning Got makes my brain hurt.
+Learning Git makes my brain hurt.